-With winter weather in full swing, now is a time many anxiously worry about the slow creeping of increased energy costs.
+With fall’s cold weather in full swing and winter just around the corner, now is a time many anxiously worry about the slow creeping of increased energy costs.

 With cold weather here to stay for a while your tenants might be noticing a spike in their heating or electric bill.
 Stand out to your renters and make a great impression as a landlord or manager who cares about your tenants, by helping them troubleshoot some common energy drains.
 Share these tips with your tenants to ensure that everyone stays warm and saves funds this season, and don’t forget to check out the ways you can help ensure that you have a winter-ready rental property.